vancanhuit/simple-search-engine/README.md

     ...
     ```

-    > The above query results may be vary because indexed data can be updated.
+    > The above query results may be changed because indexed data can be updated.
 To get updated index, run `git pull origin windows` command.